danmbrown/city-of-whispers/Moves - October Backup.md

 - Where is the best source of \_\_\_?
 - What direction should I avoid?
 - What is the best way through this area?

-- What does my faction control around here?
+#### Reactions
+- You had to ask someone for directions; ask the Magistrate what they expect in return
+- You took extra time to evaluate the situation; ask the Magistrate what happens since you’re running late
+- You had to retrace your steps; ask the Magistrate whose attention you attracted

 ### Ear to the Ground (Lore)
 When you listen out for interesting information, name something you’re especially interested in -- a public figure, a faction, a neighborhood, an event, etc. -- and roll +Lore.

-- **10+** You hear a rumor related to the named subject.
-Pick one.
+- **12+** The Magistrate will tell you a rumor related to the named subject.
+Mark Heat to get a second rumor of the Magistrate’s choice.
-- **7 - 9** Mark Heat to hear a rumor related to the named subject, or hear an interesting but unrelated rumor.
+- **10+** You may mark Heat to hear a rumor related to the named subject, or the Magistrate will tell you an interesting but unrelated rumor.

-* Write a new belief or connection
-* Clear a challenged belief or connection
+- **7 - 9** You hear a rumor unrelated to the named subject, but pick 1 Setback.

+#### Setbacks
+- Someone notices you snooping around
+- Something about the rumor is incorrect
+- You’re stuck in this location for a while
+- You accidentally implicate your faction

 ### Appraise Circumstances (Lore)
 When you take time to study the situation to see what’s really going on, roll +Lore.

-- **10+** Ask one question, then ask another question OR write a connection to the neighborhood.
+- **12+** Ask two questions; then ask another or clear one Heat.
+- **10+** Ask two questions.
 - **7 - 9** Ask one question.
+Or mark Heat to ask two.

 #### Questions
 - What here is useful or valuable to me or my faction?
 - What is the biggest threat to me or my faction?
 - What changed here recently?
 - What here is not as it seems?
-- Who passed through recently?
+- What happened here recently?

 ### Sample the Sights & Sounds
 When you try something new -- for example, tasting food, listening to music, seeing artwork -- describe your experience.
 If someone invited you to try it, take +1 forward to your next Social Interaction with them.
-If not, you may **write a new belief or connection** about the experience.
+If not, you may **add a belief** about the experience.
 You may also pick 1 Reaction to clear one Heat:

 **Reactions**
 - Your reaction offends the people around you